 Some firms prefer to keep the human element, but AI-driven WhatsApp and SMS reminders are already proving to be highly effective .

-AI tools can also predict late payments based on historical data and automatically trigger additional reminders before a payment is overdue.
+AI tools can also predict late payments based on historical data and automatically trigger additional payment reminders before a payment is overdue.

 "I align payments with the work being delivered.
 If a client hasn’t paid, we can’t file their accounts.
 This way, there’s a natural incentive for them to clear their balance." — Lenah Oduor